MrvKrt/Turkish_Election_Forecasting_2023/README.md

 # **2023 Turkish Election Forecast (Türkiye 2023 Seçimleri Tahmini)**

+GNU General Public License v3.0
+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.

 > We simulate 50000 draws from a Dirichlet distribution for each poll.
 >
 > The probability distribution function of a Dirichlet distribution is: